-The College complies with the requirements of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973 and is committed to providing opportunities to qualified persons with disabilities in employment and in access to education, when such action does not pose an undue burden or fundamentally alter the programs of the institution.
+The college complies with the requirements of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973 and is committed to providing opportunities to qualified persons with disabilities in employment and in access to education, when such action does not pose an undue burden or fundamentally alter the programs of the institution.

-The College will provide reasonable accommodations for documented disabilities of individuals who are eligible to receive or participate in college programs, services, or activities.
-Individuals who require reasonable accommodation for a disability should make this requirement known to the ADA counselor as soon as possible.
+The college will provide reasonable accommodations for documented disabilities of individuals who are eligible to receive or participate in college programs, services, or activities, including distance learners.
+Individuals who require reasonable accommodations for a disability should make this requirement known to disability services as soon as possible.

-Student Services provides an ADA counselor to assist students in requesting disability-related accommodations for documented physical, learning, and psychological disabilities.
-For additional information regarding ADA accommodations, contact the ADA Counselor at 910.642.7141 Ext.
-263 or in A-Building, Room 124.
+Student Services provides a disability services coordinator to assist students in requesting disability-related accommodations for documented physical, learning, and psychological disabilities.
+For additional information regarding disability services and accommodations, contact disability services at 910.788.6327 or in Student Services in A-124.